Slicer/Slicer/Docs/user_guide/modules/dicom.md

 - [Add data](../data_loading_and_saving) dialog can be used to load some DICOM images directly, with bypassing the DICOM database.
 This may be faster in some cases, but it is not recommended, as it only supports certain kind of images and consistency and correctness of the data is not verified.
 - [Quantitative Reporting](https://github.com/QIICR/QuantitativeReporting#summary) extension reads and writes DICOM Segmentation Objects (label maps), structured reports, and parametric maps.
-- [SlicerRT](http://www.slicerrt.org/) extension reads and write DICOM Radiation Therapy objects (RT structure set, dose, image, plan, etc.) and provides tools for visualizing and anlyizing them.
+- [SlicerRT](http://www.slicerrt.org/) extension reads and write DICOM Radiation Therapy objects (RT structure set, dose, image, plan, etc.) and provides tools for visualizing and analyzing them.
 - [LongitudinalPETCT](https://github.com/QIICR/LongitudinalPETCT#longitudinalpetct) extension reads all PET/CT studies for a selected patient and provides tools for tracking metabolic activity detected by PET tracers.
 - [DICOM Patcher](dicompatcher) module can be used before importing to fix common DICOM non-compliance errors.